ZupIT/ritchie-docs/content/en/Tutorials/Formulas/How to publish formulas.md

 ## How to publish?

-There is a formula on Ritchie that allows the user to create / update a formula repository on Github / Gitlab.
+There is a formula on Ritchie that allows the user to create and/or update a formula repository on Github/Gitlab.

 ### Premisses

 {{% alert color="warning" %}}

 To publish your formula, make sure to set Github / Gitlab credentials using the**`rit set credential`** command.

 {{% /alert %}}

 ## Publish your repository

 A formula has been created on the community repository to perform:

-* The initialization of a local repository on Git \(if necessary\),
+* The initialization of a local repository on Git \(if necessary\).
-* The creation of the repository on Github / Gitlab,
+* The creation of the repository on Github/Gitlab.
-* The release generation of a new version of the repository,
+* The release generation of a new version of the repository.
 * The addition of the repository to Ritchie local repositories \(**`rit add repo`**command\).

 {{% alert color="info" %}}

 Moreover, if the repository already exists, it will commit the new code and generate the new release version informed, before updating Ritchie repositories \(**`rit update repo`**command\).

 {{% /alert %}}

 ```text